tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 ### 9. Instructor Do: dApp Review (10 min)

-Walkthrough the following recall questions with the class to review the various technologies/levels of the stack and their purpose:
+Review the various technologies/levels of the stack, and their purpose, with students:

 * What is the purpose of having a GitHub Pages website for our dApp?